achintyasingh109/Threading/README.md

 # Threading
-i have used simple code but i got the concept.
+i have used simple coding but i got the concept.